How To Take Care Of An Electric Scooter Battery

 To increase the life of the battery, trickle charge at least once in a month with a reliable battery tender.

-I hope that you have enjoyed reading this article about how to look after and maintain your best electric scooter battery.
+I hope that you have enjoyed reading this article about how to look after and maintain your e-Scooter battery.

 Of course, if it's a bit too late and the battery is already dead you can watch the handy video below for how to change the battery on a Razor E175 kids electric scooter!